esavv/wavescore/readme.txt

-# Things to work on next as of 2024/11/17:
+# Things to work on next as of 2024/11/29:
- - Model API pre-work & iOS connection: Get a dummy API service running that outputs hardcoded maneuvers & connect it to our iOS app.
-Update the service to not require a video, and don't POST a video from the iOS app just to verify that the service does work.
- - iOS app: Troubleshoot the issue with the app getting access to the user's videos
- - Model API: Try to deploy it to the cloud.
- - Model API pre-work: Update the dummy API to actuall inspect the video and, say, report the video length.
-Maybe also report a random news headline to demonstrate internet connectivity.
+ - iOS app: Separate the video picker & API functionality into separate project files
- - Model API: Figure out how to host our python inference code as a Web API using Flask or something similar.
-User posts a video file to the API service and gets an inference returned
+ - Model API: Figure out how to host our python inference code in the Flask API.
+User posts a video file to the API service and gets an inference result returned
  - We should update all src/ scripts to expect execution from the src directory
  - Figure out how to pad images to make them square before the resizing in train.py
  - Figure out how to get progress bar-like print statements